How to Make a Glitter Butterfly Painted Rock

 This painted rock tutorial features two of my favorite things: butterflies and glitter!

-My local rock painting group had a painted rock challenge this month where we were asked to paint and hide rocks with butterflies on them.
-Of all the butterfly rocks I painted, this one is by far my favorite!
+My local rock painting group had a painted rock challenge this month where we were asked to paint and hide rocks with butterflies on them for the hide and seek rock game.

 I ended up with a sparkly, galaxy style butterfly painted rock and you can make one, too!